SeidenkiHensu/BillyTommyTeamUp/README.md

 ### Cloud-Init
 Cloud-Init is used for auto-configuration at boot.
 It allows you to run custom scripts and packages during the instance initialization process.

+### Cloudwatch
+CloudWatch is used for monitoring dashboards and logging for the EC2 instances, load balancers, and other AWS resources.
+With CloudWatch, an alarm could trigger a rollback if the application health check fails.